 Abdul was running late for work when he was pulled over and ticketed for making an unsafe left turn.
 The charge would cost him $110 and two demerit points, as well as affecting his vehicle insurance premium.

 Abdul believed that he had made an honest mistake and that the ticket was unfair.
-He called DAS, and we sent a lawyer to defend him in traffic court.
+He called the DAS Legal Helpline, and we sent a lawyer to defend him in traffic court.
 The charge was completely withdrawn, and Abdul’s DAS Personal policy saved him $750 in legal fees, plus the cost of the ticket and increased insurance premium.

 Jeremy, a DAS policyholder, had a dispute with an airline.
 Although he had checked in before the cut-off time on his ticket, the attendant told Jeremy he was too late.
 As a result, he was assigned an economy seat, even though he had paid for business class.
 He tried to get a refund, but the airline refused.